 Topic 8: Digitising and spatially analysing the Radford Reports in contemporary Makhanda

 This project would involve building a geo-referenced database of buildings with historic significance in the city.
-There would be a fieldwork and desktop component to the project.
+The project would have both a fieldwork and a desktop component.

 Topic 9: Investigating the Colloquial Names of Township Neighbourhoods

-Research has shown that toponyms in gated communities are part of place- and meaning-making and are linked to prestige and ideas of paradise/utopia.
-Are township neighbourhoods named and what are the meanings attached to these spaces?
+Research has shown that toponyms in gated communities are integral to place- and meaning-making, and are linked to notions of prestige and ideas of paradise/utopia.
+Are township neighbourhoods named, and what are the meanings attached to these spaces?

 Irvine, P.M., Memela, S., Dlongolo, Z.N., & Kepe, T. (2021).
 Navigating Community and Place Through Colloquial Street Names in Fingo Village, Makhanda (Grahamstown).
 Urban Forum, 32(3): 333-348